arthurprs/sucredb/README.md

 # Performance

-No claims at this point, but it's probably fast.
+Almost every single new thing claims to be fast or blazing fast.
+Sucredb makes no claims at this point, but it's probably fast.

 There's some obvious things I didn't explore that could make it faster, notably using merge operator on the storage engine.

 # Ideas worth exploring

+* Implement some of Redis data types that work reasonable as CRDTs, like HyperLogLog.

 * Take advantage of UDFs (user defined functions) to prevent extra round-trips and conflicts.